Bleeding Edge Biology

 Your Thoughts on Neural Correlates of Consciousness Research?

-The neural correlates of consciousness raise questions that touch science, philosophy, ethics—and personal identity.
-Which theory do you find most compelling?
-Do you think consciousness can exist outside of biology?
-Are there findings in neuroscience that shifted how you think about awareness, free will, or machine minds?
+The neural correlates of consciousness raise questions that reach into neuroscience, philosophy, ethics, and personal identity.
+Which theory do you find most convincing?
+Do you think consciousness could exist outside biology?
+Has any finding in neuroscience changed how you think about awareness, free will, animal minds, or artificial systems?

 Material For Further Exploration of Neural Correlates of Consciousness Research